PapaPlayTime420/animated-cursor-with-javascript/README.md

 animated cursor with javascript

 how to use:
-call animate_cursor with an array of url strings and a delay. animate_cursor returns an interval id. if you want to stop the animation, call clearInterval with that id.
+call animate_cursor with an array of url strings and a delay as the arguments. animate_cursor returns an interval id. if you want to stop the animation, call clearInterval with that id.

 example of use:
 <pre>//to initialize the animation